ZupIT/nimbus-docs/swiftui/decodable.md

   .addComponent("container", Container<AnyView>.self)
 ```

-### @Event and @Statefulevent
+### @Event and @StatefulEvent

-Used to anotate a event inside a Action or a Component definition.
-We have two different wrappers, one that wrap up a function with no parameters and another that wrap up a function with one generic parameter.
+Used to annotate an event inside an Action or a Component definition.
+We have two different wrappers, one that wraps up a function with no parameters and another that wraps up a function with one generic parameter.

 ```swift
 @propertyWrapper